-After creating your 3D model in Revit, of course you want to show off your model.
+After creating your 3D model in Revit, of course, you want to show off your model.
 Why not?
 It’s easy.
 You may already have several cameras in your project right now!

 Then you can define the camera by two clicks: the camera position and target position.

 After you define the camera, Revit will automatically open a new view.
-This view will show you what your camera see.
+This view will show you what your camera sees.
 Mostly we need to modify the view.
 Make sure modify is active, click the view boundary.
 You will see the blue grips on the rectangle sides.
 You can resize the boundary by dragging the grip.

-You can fine tune moving your camera around by holding [shift] + mid button.
+You can fine-tune moving your camera around by holding [shift] + mid button.

 Bird Eye Elevation View

-So if we want to see from high angle, we can set the from level to the highest floor level.
+So if we want to see from a high angle, we can set the from level to the highest floor level.
 And high value in offset field.

 Moving Camera Position and Target